Coffee Hack: How to Make Cold Drip Coffee Using AeroPress

 What is an AeroPress?

-However less of the talk about what an AeroPress is and more on how to use this brewing device to make a cold brew AeroPress iced coffee.
+However less of the talk about what an AeroPress is and more on how to use this brewing device to make a cold drip AeroPress iced coffee.

-Making cold brew drip coffee with an AeroPress is pretty easy, here are a few items you’ll need.
+Making cold brew drip coffee with an AeroPress is pretty easy, here are the essential items you’ll need.

 - Aerobie AeroPress (obviously).